grygy/inqool-react-interview/README.md

 - Use ES6 syntax (such as arrow functions, destructuring, async/await, etc.)
 - Show some spinner (or similar) when information is fetching
 - Use some UI component library such as [MUI](https://mui.com/) or [Chakta UI](https://chakra-ui.com/)
-- Deploy the project somewhere (e.g., GitHub pages)
+- Deploy the project somewhere (e.g., [GitHub pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/))

 ## Bootstrapping the project

-Up to you, for React we recommend [create-react-app](https://create-react-app.dev/docs/getting-started/) with [TypeScript template](https://create-react-app.dev/docs/adding-typescript).
+Up to you, for React we recommend [create-react-app](https://create-react-app.dev/docs/getting-started/) with [TypeScript template](https://create-react-app.dev/docs/adding-typescript) if you opt-in for TypeScript).

 ```bash
 yarn create react-app github-finder --template typescript